 (Granted by Doctoral Fellowships of Chiang Ching-kuo Foundation)

-Abstract: In China, migrant children are disadvantaged and sometimes cannot enroll in public schools in migration destinations.
+Abstract: In China, migrant children are disadvantaged and sometimes cannot enroll in public schools in migration destinations due to some policy restrictions.
 Some migrant workers have to leave their children behind in their hometowns, which causes the left-behind children problem.
 In this study, I first identify the peer effects of migrant children and left-behind children on their classmates using classroom random assignment.
 I then analyze the human capital consequences of the enrollment restriction on migrant students within a spatial equilibrium model.
 My results show that there are negative spillovers from migrant and left-behind students.
 The negative effect is generally larger from left-behind students, but both shrink over time.
 In the counterfactual analysis, I find that if the enrollment restriction on migrant children is relaxed, migration of parents and children will increase, and the average human capital in the society will also increase.
 Low-skill families from small cities benefit most.
 This policy increases human capital through two channels.
 First, it directly increases enrollment in good public schools and alleviates the left-behind children problem.
 Second, it attracts more parents to take their left-behind children to migrate with them and indirectly reduces the total spillovers.
 This is the first formal quantitative analysis of public school enrollment policy in China.

 Abstract: In this study, we investigate the effect of the number and gender of children on parents' rural-to-urban migration in China.
 The canonical instrumental variable approach based on China's One Child Policy may only provide a combination of these two effects, because One Child Policy led to not only a reduction in the birth rate but also an increase in the ratio of boys born in China.
 We separately estimate these two effects by constructing a new semi-parametric method which incorporates a specific matching strategy.
 Results show that the addition of one girl in the family will result in a 13.7% increase in the probability that both parents in rural households migrate to urban areas; whereas the addition of one boy will result in a 24.3% increase in this probability, which is almost twice as large as the increase for a girl.
 Therefore, without considering the effect of child gender, the canonical instrumental variable estimate for the effect of the number of children will be heavily downward biased.